gehlotj/RESTapi/README.md

 # RESTful API using python and flask
 The purpose of this demo is to create a simple REST API.
-We will be using python and Flask as our design platform and sql-lite as database operation and postman to test our API.
+We will be using python and Flask as our design platform and sql-lite for our database operation and postman to test our API.

-The demo example uses PUT,DELETE,GET and POST method.
-The program has a simple implementation of token based authentication.
+The demo example uses PUT,DELETE,GET and POST method to demonstrate the basic functionality of API.
+The program also has a basic JWT authentication model implementation as well.

 ### Usage
 $ flask db_create\